 In 2015, for example, a group of researchers at the University of Maryland School of Medicine were looking into a well-known microbe, a bacteria known as lactobacillus rhamnosus GG (LGG).
 While it was known that LGG had many useful properties — specifically with weight loss, and the treatment of skin disorders, intestinal issues, and respiratory problems — scientists were still unsure of how it produced those beneficial results.

 The researchers discovered that the LGG bacteria were actually acting as a facilitator and, in doing so, were effectively modifying or changing the actions of the other bacteria in the gut.
-This recent study could lead scientists to newer, more effective strategies for achieving gut health.67, 68
+This recent study could lead scientists to newer, more effective strategies for achieving gut health.63, 64

 Why are more people using probiotic supplements now?

-Probiotics are usually associated with the treatment of digestive and gastrointestinal issues, but they have been linked to positive outcomes when used to treat a number of other symptoms as well.
-For example, probiotics are often given to breastfeeding mothers to help prevent eczema in the child.70, 71
+Probiotics are usually associated with the treatment of digestive and gastrointestinal issues, like diarrhea in infants and children, Crohn’s disease, and ulcerative colitis.
+They’ve also been linked to positive outcomes when used to treat other conditions, urogenital health in particular.

-Prebiotics include fructooligosaccharides and galactooligosaccharides.74 They can be found in significant concentrations in foods like onions, leeks, garlic, bananas, asparagus, soybeans, and artichokes.75
+These prebiotics can be found in a number of foods, including onions, leeks, garlic, bananas, asparagus, soybeans, and artichokes.